PS5 has a secret new trick to make games more exciting than ever

 - Best Xbox Series X games

 We've heard the PS5 might use artificial intelligence software to learn from players, and may even carry a smart assistant of its own, but it sounds like the PS5's abilities don't end there.
-Patented on May 22, Game Rant discovered a Sony patent titled '"Dynamic Music Creation in Gaming".
+Patented on May 22, Gaming INTEL discovered a Sony patent titled '"Dynamic Music Creation in Gaming".

 This new dynamic music patent is designed to use "emotional metadata components" to evoke certain reactions during gameplay.
 There's plenty of beautiful pieces of music created for games – just look at iconic pieces from The Last Of Us, Metal Gear Solid or Skyrim, to name a few – but Dynamic Music Creation takes things to the next level.